The more that you read, the more things you will know. The more that you learn, the more places you’ll go. – Dr. Seuss.

 Whether that’s learning about the fundamentals of mixology, bartending techniques, wine, beer, liquor, service, etc. It’s all in books.

 And that’s what this list is about.
-I wanted to compile a list of the best books written in the industry relevant to bartenders.
-So that you can quickly learn everything you could possibly want to know about and become the best bartender you can be.
+I wanted to compile a list of the best books for bartenders relevant to this year.
+So that you can quickly learn everything you could possibly want to know about and become the best bartender you can be in 2023.

 Let’s get to it.